 Delegates appropriate personnel to participate in the LPR for each facility.

-Leads coordination with regarding licensee performance assessment inputs for fuel facilities which were inspected by both and during the assessment period.
+Leads coordination with DORS regarding licensee performance assessment inputs for fuel facilities which were inspected by both DFRSS and DORS during the assessment period.

-the LPR in accordance with this IMC.
+Assigns staff to develop the LPR letter in accordance with this IMC.

-Leads the LPR /meetings for subject facilities with one or more ANIs.
-May delegate the leadership of the LPR public or safeguards meetings for facilities with no ANI to staff.
+Leads the LPR public/safeguards meetings for subject facilities with one or more ANIs.
+May delegate the leadership of the LPR public or safeguards meetings for facilities with no ANI to DFRSS staff.

+Signs out the LPR letter for facilities with a clean LPR and for facilities with no ANI.

-Leads or delegates to staff the performance assessment /meetings for the operation portion of the facilities that have both operation and construction.
-For facilities that are operating and constructing at the same time, it is optional to have a combined /(and ) meeting by mutual coordination.
+Leads or delegates to DFRSS staff the performance assessment public/safeguards meetings for the operation portion of the facilities that have both operation and construction.
+For facilities that are operating and constructing at the same time, it is optional to have a combined public/safeguards (DFRSS and DORS) LPR meeting by mutual coordination.

-Makes available to the public the Public Meeting Notification and the performance information presented by the licensee and the NRC at the public meeting in the .
+Makes available to the public the Public Meeting Notification and the performance information presented by the licensee and the NRC at the public meeting in the public meeting summary.

 Recommends modifications to the inspection program, as necessary, to the Chief, Inspection and Oversight Branch.

-05.09 Chief, , D.
+05.09 Chief, Engineering Branch 3, DORS.

 Compiles licensee performance assessment inputs in accordance with IMC 2694, as applicable for the construction portion of the facilities that have both operation and construction.